-In review, Berliner Zeitung publishes articles with emotionally loaded language that is critical of the right such as “Only the left-wing parties are fully committed to democracy” and “Angela Merkel’s interpretation of the constitution is negligent”.
-When it comes to reporting about immigrants, particularly about Muslim immigrants they publish articles such as “Does “Islam” belong to Germany?”.
-A quote from the article reads “All Islamic-dominated states propagate hatred of Jews.
+In review, Berliner Zeitung publishes articles with emotionally loaded language critical of the right such as “Only the left-wing parties are fully committed to democracy” and “Angela Merkel’s interpretation of the constitution is negligent.”
+Regarding reporting about immigrants, mainly Muslim immigrants, they publish articles such as “Does “Islam” belongs to Germany?”.
+A quote from the article reads, “All Islamic-dominated states propagate hatred of Jews.
 This is incompatible with today’s German state policy.”

-When it comes to sourcing, they rarely hyperlink and mostly use quotes such as DPA (Hamburg Based German News Agency) and FAZ (Conservative German newspaper).
-When covering the US the tone is negative towards President Trump “Why Donald Trump treated New York so badly.”
-In general, they hold a left-leaning editorial bias and publish news that is mostly factual.
+Regarding sourcing, they rarely hyperlink and mostly use quotes such as DPA (Hamburg-based German News Agency) and FAZ (Conservative German newspaper).
+When covering the US, the tone is negative towards President Trump “Why Donald Trump treated New York so badly.”
+They generally hold a left-leaning editorial bias and publish mostly factual news.

 Failed Fact Checks

 Overall, we rate Berliner Zeitung Left-Center biased based on editorial positions that moderately favor the left.
-We also rate them Mostly Factual in reporting, rather than High due to poor sourcing techniques.
-(M. Huitsing 6/7/2020)
+We also rate them Mostly Factual in reporting rather than High due to poor sourcing techniques.
+(M. Huitsing 6/7/2020) Updated (07/10/2022)

 Last Updated on May 14, 2023 by Media Bias Fact Check